-You should never progress more than 2 levels per week (even if you feel great!).
+You should never progress more than two levels per week (even if you feel great!).

 What else can I do to ensure a healthy return to running?

 Continue to work on the exercises needed to address your mobility, movement, and strength.
-It is highly recommended to see a professional so you can find out what these needs are, instead of following a general program.
+It is highly recommended to see a professional to find out what these needs are instead of following a general program.

 Get a 3D Gait Analysis - The perfect time to work on making changes to your gait is when you first start running again.
 You can do all the stretches and strengthening you want, but it likely won't change the movement pattern you've been using for years.
 There are simple steps we can take to help you improve your form, decrease injury, and improve performance.